 Source: Central Bureau of Statistics.

-The final results indicate that, in 2020, 719 large industrial enterprises were operating in Iraq, broken down by main economic activity, into extractive (excluding oil) and manufacturing activities.
-The results showed that the industry of other non-fleshy metals products ranked first in the number of enterprises in manufacturing activities, which accounted for 50%, followed by the food industry with 30%.
+In 2020, 719 large industrial enterprises were operating in Iraq, broken down by main economic activity, into extractive (excluding oil) and manufacturing activities.
+The results showed that the industry of other non-metallic mineral products ranked first in the number of enterprises in manufacturing activities, which accounted for 50 per cent, followed by the food industry with 30 per cent.

-The rest of the activities were 20% of all different industries.
-According to the Central Bureau of Statistics, by comparing the number of enterprises in operation for 2020 with 2019, there has been a 7.3% increase because of the private sector’s private sector growth.
+The rest of the activities were 20 per cent of all different industries.
+According to the Central Bureau of Statistics, by comparing the number of enterprises in operation for 2020 with 2019, there has been a 7.3 per cent increase because of the private sector’s growth.

 The total number of industrial workers in 2020 was approximately 126,790, spread across various industries; Of these, 473 are unpaid workers who are business owners or their relatives in the private sector.